-- undertakes varied activities appropriate to their skill level and workplace learning requirements. - is not put at risk by undertaking a task away from the view of others or with just one ©NSW Department of Education | The workplace learning guide for employers employee or client - unless this is unavoidable.

-- is not assigned any prohibited or restricted activities as indicated in Section 5 of this guide and at: Keeping students safe. - only undertakes a task requiring a licence, permit or certificate of competence if they hold the relevant qualification and the activity has been recorded on the placement record. - receives full instruction on how to complete activities including the risks, the purpose of safety equipment such as personal protection equipment (PPE), and how to use it appropriately. - is provided with all necessary safety equipment required to complete a task. - is given appropriate feedback and encouragement. - has sufficient time to complete diaries, work placement journals or research projects provided by their school or EVET provider.
+- undertakes varied activities appropriate to their skill level and workplace learning requirements. - is not put at risk by undertaking a task away from the view of others or with just one employee or client unless this is unavoidable. - is not assigned any prohibited or restricted activities as indicated in Section 5 of this guide and at: Keeping students safe. - only undertakes a task requiring a licence, permit or certificate of competence if they hold the relevant qualification and the activity has been recorded on the placement record. - receives full instruction on how to complete activities including the risks, the purpose of safety equipment such as personal protection equipment (PPE), and how to use it appropriately. - is provided with all necessary safety equipment required to complete a task. - is given appropriate feedback and encouragement. - has sufficient time to complete diaries, work placement journals or research projects provided by their school or EVET provider.